ortus-docs/coldbox-docs/configuration/configuration_directives/wirebox.md

 A great flag for development.
 If enabled, on every request WireBox will flush its singleton objects so you can develop without any headaches of reloading.

+> **Warning** : This operation can cause some thread issues as it is only meant for development.